GarrettCannon/three-stl-loader/README.md

 ## ts-three-stl-loader

-enspiral-cherubi's three.js stl-loader, rewritten in TypeScript
+enspiral-cherubi's three.js stl-loader, rewritten in TypeScript.
+There is currently no loader (use your own), just the parser.
+This will be updated soon.

 ## install

-`yarn add --save three`
+`yarn add --save @vectorform/ts-three-stl-loader`